 If you’ve experienced a Netsuite implementation, please let us know what you’ve learned from the experience by commenting below.
 Our hope for this article is to help as many NetSuite users as possible, and the collective wisdom of the NetSuite community is one of the best ways to achieve this goal!

-If you’re looking for more information to help you through a NetSuite implementation project, check out our guide for Why NetSuite Implementations Fail!
+If you’re looking for more information to help you through a NetSuite implementation project, check out our guide for Why NetSuite Implementations Fail as well as our complete NetSuite Implementation Guide for 2020!

 Jeremy McCourt is an content producer in the enterprise software industry that focuses on NetSuite and related cloud-based software solutions.